dashed-slug/wallets/docs/post-types.md

 You can optionally organize your addresses using tags.
 These tags are part of the `wallets_address_tags` custom taxonomy.
 You can then list addresses with a particular tag in the admin screens.

+Addresses with the special tag slug `archived` will not be shown in the frontend.
+Deposit addresses marked `archived` will continue to be usable as deposit addresses.

 ### Navigating away from Address

 If the associated currency has block explorer links assigned, then you will get a navigation link from the address editor to the block explorer.